nthtung2512/E-commerce/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Project description
+With the rising need for e-commerce websites, I aim to practice creating one using the Wayfair website as the base for faster development.
+For this particular project, I only build the website for customers and add products directly to the database.

+## Requirements
+- Customers should be able to purchase products using the website.
+- Customers should be able to check their cart to view all products they buy.
+- Customers should be able to add, view, remove favorites to keep track of products they want to buy in the future.
+- Customers should be able to navigate between pages using navbar.
+- Customers should be able to make payment using Momo.